Tiny Wolf Travels is the brainchild of this little guy:

 Bearing all this in mind, we decided to take Lex on an extended road trip through Europe.
 Our increasingly outlandish plans started to involve driving around 15 different countries, pitching our tent wherever we landed and perhaps trying to find some dog-friendly Airbnbs along the way.
 How hard could it be?

 This blog will describe exactly that, in all the gory detail!

 Some background on us

-Around the time our friends started talking about having children, we decided to leave our jobs and take a three month road trip through Europe with our dog.
+Around the same time that our friends started talking about having children, we decided to leave our jobs and take a three-month road trip through Europe with our dog.

 It wasn’t that our jobs were terrible.
 We actually both enjoyed our work, and we loved our hometown of Brighton.
 We lived sandwiched between a national park and the beach, and spent our weekends hiking, climbing and swimming in the sea.
 Yes Lex violently objected to the latter two activities, but aside from that life was pretty good.

 Something was missing.
 We yearned to travel beyond the limits of an annual leave allowance.
-The more of the world we saw, the more we realised how much we had left to see.
-After travelling to over 50 countries between us, we felt we had just scratched the surface; gained a tiny glimpse of the enormity and richness of the world.
+The more of the world we saw, the more we realised how much we had left to see, and how rushed and fleeting travel feels when only squished into a 2-week break.
+After travelling to over 50 countries between us, we still felt we had just scratched the surface; gained a tiny glimpse of the enormity and richness of the world.

 We started talking about flipping the balance.
 Having more days that were worth remembering; more experiences which would form us, challenge us and expand our worlds.
 Instead of planning our travels as swift breaks from a well-structured life, we would take the plunge and cut ourselves loose in the world, just for a little while.
 We would blow in the wind and gain some perspective on the lives we had built for ourselves.